 - a.
 Watersheds and catchment areas should be protected from contamination and degradation. - b.
 Fresh and salt water purity and quality should be protected from contamination and degradation. - c.
 The Lasqueti Island Local Trust Committee supports initiatives to monitor groundwater and surface water resources and the related watersheds and catchment areas to assist in future decision making. - d.
 Suitable surface water creeks should be identified with the intention of establishing salmon enhancement programs on Lasqueti Island. - e.
 Provision of water should be done in ways that minimize environmental degradation.
 Development of water sources should evaluate all options dug ponds, rainwater catchment, shallow or deep wellsk and choose the option involving the least long-term environmental degradation. - f.
 Where possible, the Local Trust Committee encourages salmonid enhancement programs to identify and develop measures to protect fishery resources and to assist in restoration efforts. - g.
-When applications to log Crown land are referred to the Lasqueti Island Local Trust Committee, the Local Trust Committee should consider examination of the impact of the proposal on water supplies. - h.
-Particular care should be taken to ensure that contamination of the fresh water supply does not occur. - i.
-Access to or along significant sources of fresh water should be by trail only, except as may be required for purposes of firefighting. - j.
-Land development adjacent to sources of fresh water should include an environmental impact assessment prepared by the proponent. - k.
+Particular care should be taken to ensure that contamination of the fresh water supply does not occur. - h.
+Access to or along significant sources of fresh water should be by trail only, except as may be required for purposes of firefighting. - i.
+Land development adjacent to sources of fresh water should include an environmental impact assessment prepared by the proponent. - j.
 When fill or debris is placed on land in such a way that it could lead to discharge of deleterious material into a water course, adequate mitigative design and construction measures should be required acceptable to the appropriate Federal and Provincial Ministries.